-Your digestive system, aka your gut, is the core of your body and your well being.
-When your gut is functioning optimally and your microbiome is thriving, good health ensues.
-When your gut is in poor condition and your microbiome is weak, your health will decline as a result.
-It is amazing how the state of your gut literally affects every other area of your body, including:
+Your digestive system, your gut, is the core of your body and well-being.
+Good health ensues when your gut functions optimally and your microbiome is thriving.
+When your gut is in poor condition and your microbiome is weak, your health will decline.
+It is amazing how the state of your gut affects every other area of your body, including:

 - Skin health

 - Cognitive function

 The research connecting mental health to gut health is piling up.
 Doctors and psychologists worldwide understand how vital a thriving microbiome is too robust mental health.
 The health of the body and the mind are not separate anymore but intimately connected.
 Physical and psychological healing are intertwined in treatment.

 Adult Brain Function Depends On Childhood Gut Health